ZupIT/nimbus-docs/compose/auto-deserialization.md

 value is converted; and so on.
 To know of all the type coercion that this system makes, please check the code documentation for the class
 `AnyServerDrivenData`.

 In the previous list, notice that function types are accepted.
-These will always be interpreted as Server Driven Events, which carries [Actions]
+These will always be interpreted as Server Driven Events when not annotated with
-(/specification/action.md).
-Events will always be properties like "onClick', "onPress", "onChange", "onFocus", "onBlur", "onSuccess", "onError", etc;
-and they will run every action brought in the JSON when the function is called.
+`@Composable`.
+Server Driven Events carry [Actions] (/specification/action.md).
+Events will always be properties like "onClick', "onPress", "onChange", "onFocus", "onBlur", "onSuccess", "onError", etc; and they will run every action brought in the JSON when the function is called.
 The functions that accept a parameter are events that need to declare a state value, for example, the "onChange" event of a text input declares its current value to its actions.

+Parameters that are functions annotated with `@Composable` will receive the composable function that renders the children of the component.
+If the component has no children, it will render an empty `Column`.

+> Attention: the composable function type is only accepted as a parameter of a composable function (component).
+An error at build time will be raised if this type is used for an action handler or operation.
+The other types of functions (events), are not acceptable inside operations.

 A class type is deserialized by the annotation processor by generating a function at the same location as the class named `deserializeClassName`, where `ClassName` is the name of the class.
 This function receives the raw data and creates an instance of the class.
 This process is done recursively